agileware/civicrm-sysadm-guide/docs/setup/oauth.md

 The OAuth protocols define an access-control system for Internet-based services.
 Compared to traditional access-control mechanisms (like simple password-based logins), OAuth provides more security features.
 For example, it can grant limited access to specific resources, and it can de-list devices or applications which misbehave.
-These features make it well-suited to large-scale technology providers like
+These features make it well-suited to mobile applications and large web applications; consequently, many large-scale technology providers (such as Google, Microsoft, or Facebook) mandate OAuth.
-Google, Microsoft, or Facebook.
-If you wish to have CiviCRM interact with their APIs, then you probably need to configure OAuth.

-At time of writing, most implementations use OAuth version 2 (OAuth2).
-We will briefly recap OAuth2 from a system-administration perspective and then dig into some specifics.
+OAuth integrations involve a *client* and *provider*.
+Conceptually, CiviCRM can play either role -- for example:

+* _Client role_: A staffer using Civi's case-management system wishes to send email with their professional email account hosted by
+  Google or Microsoft.
+CiviCRM would be an OAuth client requesting access to Google Mail APIs or Microsoft Exchange APIs.
+* _Provider role_: A staffer with an iOS/Android app wishes to lookup CiviCRM `Event` participants.
+The mobile device is the OAuth client requesting access to CiviCRM's Event APIs.

+This chapter briefly examines an OAuth v2 example and highlights key elements which affect system administration.
+The example will use
+CiviCRM as a client -- because (at time of writing) this is the only implemented role.
+Finally, the chapter will also dig into some specific tasks for configuring CiviCRM and OAuth v2.

 ## Primer